edamame-course/2015-tutorials/for_review/2015-06-22-EC2_Connection_FileTransfer.md

 ###5.
 Transferring files to and from the EC2

 Next we will go over how to copy a file from your personal computer to your EC2 instance using `scp`.
 The usage is very similar to `ssh`.
+Start a new terminal window before executing the command below.

 ````
 scp -i **/path/to/your/keyfile.pem** **path/to/the/file/you/want/to/copy** ubuntu@"your public DNS":**/path/where/to /copy/the/file**
 ````